Association of Research Institutes in Art History

 The Metropolitan Museum of Art presents over 5,000 years of art from around the world for everyone to experience and enjoy.
 Since its founding in 1870, The Met has always aspired to be more than a treasury of rare and beautiful objects.
 Every day, art comes alive in the Museum's galleries and through its exhibitions and events, revealing new ideas and unexpected connections across time and across cultures.

 Internship focus: Introduction to conservation work at an art museum.
-Students will gain professional insights into the roles of conservation in a major institution and learn about conservation practice in relation to acquisitions, exhibitions, loans, analysis, research, scholarship, and advocacy.
+Interns will gain professional insights into the roles of conservation in a major institution and learn about conservation practice in relation to acquisitions, exhibitions, loans, analysis, research, scholarship, and advocacy.
+Additional insights and practical experience will be achieved through two projects.
+First, the examination, study, and presentation of a personal object in the context of a conservation report.
+In addition, interns will participate in the practical reassembly of a smashed flowerpot (provided) under the guidance of a Met conservator.

 The Wolfsonian–FIU is one of the largest university art collections in the country, with over 200,000 objects and rare books.
 Focusing on the decorative arts, design, and material culture from 1850 to 1950, its holdings include the full range of humankind’s creative production, including (but not limited to) works that express ideas made in the service of totalitarian states and troubling ideologies.